gatling/frontline-doc/content/reference/current/installation/manual/index.md

 }
 ```

-* <1> password for the FrontLine superAdmin account.
-FrontLine will create a new password when you launch it for the first time.
+* <1> password for the Gatling Enterprise superAdmin account.
+Gatling Enterprise will create a new password when you launch it for the first time.
 * <2> key for encrypting cookies.
 Must be 128, 192 or 256 bit (not bytes) long.
-FrontLine will create a new secretKey when you launch it for the first time.
+Gatling Enterprise will create a new secretKey when you launch it for the first time.

 ```hocon
 cassandra { <1>